 A grade is a name, phrase or location that was assigned by the factory that had some significance or was produced in quantity for a large retailer, and was also meant as a marketing strategy.
 A given grade could be present in multiple models.

-Most companies used at least some jeweling on their watches to reduce friction, and as a general rule-of-thumb the higher the count, the better the watch and therefore the more desirable.
+Most companies used at least some jeweling on their watches to reduce friction, and as a general rule-of-thumb the higher the count, the better the watch and therefore the more desirable and/or valuable.

 A variant is a slight change in pattern, plate finish, or engravings between factory runs or even on individual watches.
-It could be a change from steel to gilded screws, a different pattern on the winding wheels, or red to black enamel in the plate markings.
+It could be a change from steel to gilded screws, a different pattern on the winding wheels, different jewel counts, or red to black enamel in the plate markings, but the model does not change.

 The size of the case is unimportant!